Bootstrapping string models with entanglement minimization and Machine-Learning: Checks for Convergence

 \subsection{Convergence with $N_\text{{max}}$ and constraints}

 Here, we will check the convergence of the amplitudes with $N_{\text{max}}$ and the $\lambda$-constraints \eqref{lambdaconstraints}.
 For the purpose of demonstration, we will focus on the open superstring amplitude in fig.\ref{fig:dualitycontourplotCat1} and the black star amplitude in fig.\ref{fig:dualitycontourplotCat2}.
-In fig.\ref{fig:NmaxConvergence} we demonstrate the convergence of our numerics for $N_{\text{max}}=30, 35, 40$ in $D=10$ with a grid of 180 $\lambda$-constraints at each derivative order (see fig.\ref{s1s2grid}).
-In fig.\ref{fig:NmaxConvergence} (a) and (b) we show our results for the open superstring amplitude.
-In fig.\ref{fig:NmaxConvergence} (c) and (d) we show our results for the black star amplitude.
+In fig.\ref{fig:NmaxConvergenceOpenString} and fig.\ref{fig:NmaxConvergenceNonString} we demonstrate the convergence of our numerics for $N_{\text{max}}=30, 35, 40$ in $D=10$ with a grid of 180 $\lambda$-constraints at each derivative order (see fig.\ref{s1s2grid}).
+In fig.\ref{fig:NmaxConvergenceOpenString} we show our results for the open superstring amplitude.
+In fig.\ref{fig:NmaxConvergenceNonString} we show our results for the black star amplitude.
 We find that all of our S-matrices have converged very well with $N_{\text{max}}$.

 Next, we proceed to show convergence of our amplitudes with the number of $\lambda$-constraints at each derivative order.
 We denote this number by C. The first grid that we choose is the same grid as in fig.\ref{s1s2grid} consisting of 180 $\lambda$-constraints at each derivative order (C = 180).
 The second grid that we choose consists of 10 points in the 1st quadrant for $|s_i|<10$, 60 points in the 2nd and the 4th quadrants for $|s_i|<25$, 40 points in the 3rd quadrant for $|s_i|<15$ and 40 points in the region $-1<s_1<1$ and $-0.01<s_2<0.01$ adding to a total of 210 $\lambda$-constraints at each derivative order (C = 210) for the second grid.
 We use $N_\text{max}=30$ in $D=10$ and $\lambda=14.6$.
-We show our results for the open superstring in fig.\ref{fig:CConvergence} (a) and (b) and for the black star in fig.\ref{fig:CConvergence} (c) and (d).
+We show our results for the open superstring in fig.\ref{fig:CConvergenceOpenString} and for the black star in fig.\ref{fig:CConvergenceNonString}.
 We clearly see very good convergence with the number of $\lambda$-constraints.